CMST 1A03 INTRODUCTION TO COMMUNICATION

 D. Estok “Paywalls”

 E. Hughes, “Book Publishers Scramble to Rewrite Their Future”

 N. Silver, “Are you Smarter than a Television Pundit?”

 C. Waddell & C. Dornan, “The Media and the Campaign”

 Other Course Information:

-Note also that in this course we will be using Avenue to Learn, McMaster’s electronic learning management system.
-Students should be aware that, when they access the electronic components of this course, private information such as first and last names, user names for the McMaster e-mail accounts, and program affiliation may become apparent to all other students in the same course.
+In this course we will be using Avenue2Learn – our learning management system http://avenue.mcmaster.ca Students should be aware that, when they access the electronic components of this course, private information such as first and last names, user names for the McMaster e-mail accounts, and program affiliation may become apparent to all other students in the same course.
 The available information is dependent on the technology used.
 Continuation in this course will be deemed consent to this disclosure.
 If you have any questions or concerns about such disclosure please discuss this with the course instructor.